 How will an IHE be notified that the reporting submission period has opened?

-All FFDR preparers affiliated with an IHE will be sent a system-generated email notification on July 1, 2024, which is the start of the first reporting period.
+All FFDR Preparers affiliated with an IHE will be sent a system-generated email notification on September 1 of each year which is the start of the submission period.
 The email will be sent from the ForeignFinancialDisclosure@nsf.gov email address.

-Will FFDR preparers receive a reminder about the July 31st report submission deadline?
+Will FFDR Preparers receive a reminder about the October 31 report submission deadline?

-Yes, FFDR preparers for IHEs required to report that have not yet submitted an FFDR will be sent a system-generated email notification reminder on July 24, seven days prior to the July 31st submission deadline.
+Yes, FFDR Preparers for IHEs required to report that have not yet submitted an FFDR will be sent a system-generated email notification reminder on October 17, 14 days prior to the October 31 submission deadline.

-In the first year only, there is a grace period until September 3, 2024, to submit reports.
-System-generated submission reminder emails will be sent to FFDR preparers for IHEs that have not submitted a required report on August 1st, August 14th, and August 28th.
+Yes.
+System-generated submission reminder emails will be sent to FFDR Preparers for IHEs that have not submitted a required report on November 1, November 14, and November 28.

 Who are the recipients of the FFDR system-generated email notifications?